-Admissions to the study programs are administrated by the institutions of higher education, and candidates apply directly to the institution of their choice.
-It is best to contact the international relations office well before the course starts in order to find out all the necessary details about the application procedures and other important information.
+Admissions to the study programmes are administrated by the institutions of higher education, and candidates apply directly to the institution of their choice.
+It is best to contact the university well before the course starts in order to find out all the necessary details about the application procedures and other important information.